seraogianluca/GIAR/docs/UserManual.md

 ### 3.7 Adding to Wishlist

 Giar is the best place for community games.
-You have the option to add to your `My Wish` list for make a public list with all the games you like but don't have.
+You have the option to add to your `Wishlist` to make a public list with all the games you like but you don't have.

-For do that, search your game name and click on the button `Add to Wishlist`.
+To do that, search your game name and click on the button `Add to Wishlist`.

 ![WishList Player](./resources/player-addMyWishlist.gif)